 Qualifications for a Colorado governor’s pardon include:

-- having good character prior to the conviction,
+having good character before the conviction,

-- having good conduct during the incarceration,
+having good conduct during the incarceration,

-- statements by the sentencing judge, district attorney, and prosecuting attorney, and
+statements by the sentencing judge, district attorney, and prosecuting attorney, and